 California investors that would like to participate in the Opportunity Zone program should seek the assistance of an accountant.
 The Sacramento Opportunity Zone benefit accountants that work with Cook CPA Group are available and eager to help investors in the Opportunity Zone benefits determine whether they qualify, claim benefits, and file all necessary paperwork.
-Get in touch with them today by calling (916) 432-2218.

 Understanding Opportunity Zone Benefits in Sacramento

 The Opportunity Zone program allows investors to defer taxes on capital gains that were made prior to their involvement in the program.
 They must, however, reinvest their gains into a Qualified Opportunity Fund (also known as a QOF).
 If the investor maintains their investment for a certain number of years, there are other benefits that can be claimed.

 The idea behind the Opportunity Zone program is that investors—who may be venture capital partnerships, investment banks, private equity firms, philanthropic organizations, and other financial entities—can set up vehicles for investment while creating new assets for low-income communities.